Waggonbau Görlitz: History

 On August 29, 1996, the Deutsche Bahn contracted the delivery of 58 double-deck coaches and 192 rail coaches with an option for another 350 coaches.
 On the November 28, 1996, a new construction building (7000 square meters) was opened at Factory II and in 1997 the Factory I site was closed down.
 At the end of 1996, the numbers showed 1200 employees and 105 apprentices.
 Since the end of 1997 the new owner would run negotiations with Bombardier Transportation which led to the integration of DWA into Bombardier on February 2, 1998.
 On April 3, 1998, the first ICE-T was delivered and beginning 1998/1999 the first DBAG Class 445 trains were delivered, also known as Bombardier Double-deck Electrical Multiple Units Intercity trains.

-The Deutsche Bahn would continue to order delivery of double-deck coaches from its contract in 1996.
+The Deutsche Bahn continued to order delivery of double-deck coaches from its contract in 1996.
 Further double-deck coaches were developed for Israel and Denmark.
 Some more double-deck coaches were sold to Luxembourg and the Netherlands, and finally in 2008 the first double-deck cars for Poland were built (after a 20 years and the fall of the Eastern Bloc).
 Reorganizations had it that some factories were closed down but other buildings were rebuilt.
 By the end of 2008 the Görlitz rolling stock facilities had 1212 employees and 49 apprentices.

-On January 5, 2009, the Deutsche Bahn would contract Bombardier on a delivery of 800 double-deck coaches of the new 2010 Generation, and by the end of 2010 another contract for 135 Intercity double-deck EMUs was achieved.
-The new double-deck rail cars were able to win other public tenders throughout Europe such that production capacity will fully run up to 2014.
+On January 5, 2009, the Deutsche Bahn contracted Bombardier on a delivery of 800 double-deck coaches of the new 2010 Generation, and by the end of 2010 another contract for 135 Intercity double-deck EMUs was achieved.
+The new double-deck rail cars were able to win other public tenders throughout Europe such that production capacity fully ran up to 2014.